BOOK LAUNCH and FILM SHOW RECORDINGS

 November 2020 THE PICTURE SHOW AT THE END OF THE WORLD

 Welcome in the beginning of winter with a Dark Mountain-slanted light show.
-Hosted by filmmaker Jonny Randall, the online event showcases some of the submissions we’ve received in response to our call-out for uncivilised films earlier this year.
+Hosted by filmmaker Jonny Randall, this online event showcases some of the submissions we’ve received in response to our call-out for uncivilised films earlier this year.

 A selection of short films are screened over the course of an hour, featuring: visual poetry; a cinematic meditation on the Cairngorms; surreal eco-horror animation; a collaborative ritual between artist and tree; voices on what it means to re-indigenise and a multispecies ethnographic collaboration between humans and donkeys.